Esonhugh/WeaponizedVSCode/README.md

     > `web-delivery` will cd into the $PROJECT_WEB_DELIVERY folder and start a python http server for you to delivery web files.
 It based on `source source_web-delivery.zsh` file.
     >   > you can use pdteam's simplehttpserver to replace it.
     >
+    > `kali-orbstack` will launch orbstack virtual machine - kalilinx, source `source _kali-orbstack.zsh` and process env variables in `env.zsh` file inside env.
+    >
+    >   > you can easily inject environment variables into the kali vm with this mode. and reuse command outside.
+    >   >
+    >   > like `evil-winrm -i $RHOST -u $RUSER -p $RPASS` will work in kali vm and host machine. and you just need set the env variables in `env.zsh` file once.

 ### Supported Platfrom